-The income tax rate for a foreigner with a gross salary of 40,000 EUR is estimated to be 36%.
+The income tax rate for a foreigner with a gross salary of 40,000 EUR is about 36%.

-The tax rate also depends on your personal circumstances such as marriage, having kind, or divorce.
+The tax rate also depends on your personal circumstances, such as marriage, having a child, or divorce.
 The highest taxes pay a single person without kids.
 What is unfair, you want to enjoy your earned money while you are young instead of giving it to the government.

-The salaries in the USA tend to be higher, and taxes are lower.
-The highest sales tax in the USA is under 10% and most US states have lower taxes than that.
+The salaries in the US tend to be higher, and taxes are lower.
+The highest sales tax is under 10%, and most US states have lower taxes than that.

 Income taxes in the US also divided into brackets: 10%, 12%, 22%, 24%, 32%, 35% and 37%.
 The rate is growing with income.

 Same way as in Germany, your tax bracket depends on your taxable income and your marriage status: single, married, qualifying widow(er), married but paying tax separately, and head of household.